juergenweb/JkPublishPages/README.md

 ## Template view

-Every template that is selected in the module configuration includes the following fields where the publishing options can be set.
+Every template which was selected to use the publishing options includes the following fields:

 ![alt text](https://raw.githubusercontent.com/juergenweb/JkPublishPages/main/images/default-page-fields.png)